One Day In Bryce Canyon National Park

 Rainbow Point is the highest elevation in Bryce Canyon National Park.
 It’s over 9,000 feet above sea level!

 On the way back to the entrance make sure to stop at the scenic pull offs along the route.
-I would plan an hour and a half for this – 30 minutes to drive and another hour to spend at the viewpoints.
+I would plan an hour and a half for this; 30 minutes to drive and another hour to spend exploring the viewpoints.

 The viewpoints along Southern Scenic Drive (in the order you’ll approach them) is:

-Before leaving the park be sure to stop at The Lodge At Bryce Canyon, the General Store and the visitors center.
+Before leaving the park be sure to stop at The Lodge, General Store and Visitor Center.

 The restaurant in the lodge serves breakfast, lunch, and dinner, and is open to the public.
 There is also a gift shop located in the lodge.